IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: IRG-MotionLLM

 \subsection{IRMoGen Initialization (Stage-1)}

-As discussed in \cref{sec:intro}, although existing UniMoLMs show versatility on various motion-related tasks (e.g., motion generation, caption, and prediction), these tasks can only be performed independently without interactions, limiting their ability to perform the IRMoGen as shown in \cref{fig:pipeline}.
+As discussed in \cref{sec:intro}, although existing MoLLMs show versatility on various motion-related tasks (e.g., motion generation, caption, and prediction), these tasks can only be performed independently without interactions, limiting their ability to perform the IRMoGen as shown in \cref{fig:pipeline}.
 To solve this, we propose to initialize the interleaved reasoning ability with eight related tasks, which are divided into two categories, shown in the upper part of \cref{fig:training_scheme}:

 {- \textbf{Basic Text-Motion Tasks}} require the model to perform basic translation between motion and text, including: (1) \emph{Motion Caption}: Describe what is happening in the motion; (2) \emph{Direct Motion Generation}: Generate motion based on the caption; (3) \emph{Prompt Analysis}: Analyze the key factors that need to be focused on to generate the target motion; (4) \emph{Analysis-guided Motion Generation}: Generate motion based on the results of prompt analysis.
-The former two tasks are widely used for training UniMoLM.
-Additionally, we further add the latter two tasks to preserve the language reasoning ability and enhance text-motion alignment.
+The former two tasks are widely used for training MoLLM.
+Additionally, we add the latter two tasks to preserve the language reasoning ability and enhance text-motion alignment.

 {- \textbf{Improving Tasks}} ask the model to perform deeper reasoning across text and motion, including: (1) \emph{Text-Motion Alignment Evaluation}: Analyze how well the given motion is aligned with the goal text; (2) \emph{Motion Refinement Instructing}: Provide a refinement instruction based on the given motion and the goal text to improve alignment.
 (3) \emph{Direct Motion Refinement}: Refine the initial motion simply based on the goal text.
 (4) \emph{Instruction-guided Motion Refinement}: Refine the given motion based on both the goal text and the refinement instructions.
 These tasks explicitly require the model to mine {the} differences between motions and texts, helping the model to construct a deeper alignment between these two modalities.